jookie/PhotoCheckBot/README.md

 ![Example](./example.png)

 Features:
-- You can chat and get responses from the Chat GPT api.
+- You can chat and get responses from the RoboChat GPT api.
 - You can start new threads to reset your conversation with Chat GPT.
 - You can specify what the chat identity is, and change it mid-thread.
 - You can make new identities.